Vectorworks/developer-scripting/Function Reference/Functions/Get2DPt.md

 ## Remarks
 (*_c_*, 2007.05.27): Used with bounding box objects without vertexes (groups...), the routine doesn't throw error and always returns the coordinates of the center, independently of the passed vertex index.

 (RGM Feb 2006): This will generally return the center of an object.
-Use [[VS:GetSymLoc| GetSymLoc]] if you want eg. the 'point' of a Point PIO.
+Use [ GetSymLoc](GetSymLoc.md) if you want eg. the 'point' of a Point PIO.

 ## Examples
 #### VectorScript ####